-Our clerking team, led by Phil Reeves, Senior Clerk, and Michelle Greene, Deputy Senior Clerk, is well known for being helpful, friendly and willing to go the extra mile.
+Our clerking team is well known for being helpful, friendly and willing to go the extra mile.
 Our clerks are best placed to advise you as to the barrister most suited to your needs, and can assist with all aspects of case management.

 Members of New Square Chambers are barristers trading as sole practitioners, who are regulated by the Bar Standards Board and abide by the Bar Standards Board Code of Conduct.